-Check out what others are saying about our implant services on Yelp: Implants Brevard.
+Check out what others are saying about our implant services on Yelp: Dental Implants Brevard

 Once implants have been installed, they are extremely easy to care for.
-We hear patients throughout Brevard ask questions that range from “Do implants come out” to “How do I brush my teeth”.
-Frotunately, the answers are not as complex as some people might believe.
-Since we install dental prosthetics by creating a synthetic root system, they are durable and secure.
-The dental prosthetics will not fall out or become loose.
+We hear patients throughout Brevard ask questions that range from "Do implants come out" to "How do I brush my teeth".
+Fortunately, the answers are not as complex as some people might believe.
+Since we install dental implants by creating a synthetic root system, they are durable and secure.
+The dental implants will not fall out or become loose.
 This means you can go play basketball, run in a 10k marathon, and wrestle with your kids – without worrying about your tooth coming out.

 In order to care for your implants, we advise patients to brush and floss their teeth throughout the day like normal.
-Additionally, it is important to schedule dental exams and cleanings with The Team at least twice a year.
+Additionally, it is important to schedule dental exams and cleanings with our team at least twice a year.
 The staff at Carolina Smiles Family Dental will help to clean your teeth and ensure that they stay healthy.
-While dental prosthetics cannot become infected themselves, the teeth around them can.
+While dental implants cannot become infected themselves, the teeth around them can.
 If, in the future, you suffer from a severe case of gum disease or a dental abscess, the infection can spread into your jawbone.
 This puts your implants in jeopardy because in order to stay secure, the jawbone must be in good health.
-If it becomes infected, your dental prosthetics and all of your teeth will be in jeopardy.
+If it becomes infected, your dental implants and all of your teeth will be in jeopardy.